 After a few passes with the 3X4 Electric Ray Sander, I was sold!
 Not only did it remove the leftover paint but also the superficial stains.
 The square design is also good to get into those difficult corners where I would usually need additional tools.
 Bonus!
 The veneer was beautiful and undamaged from the gentle sanding.

 One tool, one project!
-Where have you been my sexy sanding machine?!
-Let me just say… you don’t know what you don’t know.
-You gotta try new things and I’m the worst about making do with the tools I have.
+Where have you been, my sexy sanding machine?!
+Let me say… you don’t know what you don’t know.
+You gotta try new things, and I’m the worst about making do with the tools I have.
 Being able to hook the sander to my shop vac was also a huge bonus!
-No more sanding outdoors in the 100% temperatures.
+No more sanding outdoors in 100-degree temperatures.

 So, what do I think about the SurfPrep Sanding System?
 Impressive!
-This was a huge project and I worked this sander HARD.
-I don’t baby my tools and they work as hard as I do.
+This was a huge project, and I worked this sander HARD.
+I don’t baby my tools, and they work as hard as I do.
 It passed my test!
-And just look at all that wood veneer.
+And look at all that preserved wood veneer.
+If you ever had to remove damaged veneer, you know exactly what I’m talking about.
 It looks great, right?
 That’s what I’m talking about.
-Want to learn more about this Sanding System.
+Do you want to learn more about this Sanding System?
 CLICK HERE to get all the deets.
 Happy sanding!

 Whoa!
 That’s one hefty price tag on that sander!
 I sure would love to have one though so I guess I better start scrimping and scraping every dime!😊 I haven’t done woodworking in a few years now, and I don’t do large pieces anymore either, although I still have a few personal pieces I still want done.
 I have health issues to thank for that but I still use a sander every now and then for smaller projects, so I don’t know at this stage if this would be the right investment for me.